metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_node_v2_manifest.md

 Optional:

-- `key` (Number) Key is the index to the key to use for encryption or 0 if encryption isdisabled.
+- `key` (Number) Key is the index to the key to use for encryption or 0 if encryption is disabled.

 <a id="nestedatt--spec--eni"></a>